Words by: Sion Barry, Business Editor, Media Wales

 But there is more to life than just work and this is where Cardiff also has a competitive edge over rivals.

-It has fantastic sporting, cultural and retail infrastructure in the iconic Millennium Stadium and Wales Millennium Centre, as well as its St David’s Shopping Centre.
+It has fantastic sporting, cultural and retail infrastructure in the iconic Principality Stadium and Wales Millennium Centre, as well as its St David’s Shopping Centre.
 And if you want a different type of retail experience then explore its diverse Victorian arcades.